Investing

 FDI in Figures

-Tanzania is one of the most preferred destinations for foreign investment in Africa (it counts among the 10 biggest recipients of FDI in Africa).
-According to UNCTAD’s 2022 World Investment Report, FDI inflows to Tanzania reached USD 922 million in 2021 and showed an increase from the previous year (USD 685 million).
-In the same period, the total stock of FDI stood at USD 17.1 billion, around 24.4% of the country’s GDP.
+Tanzania is one of the most preferred destinations for foreign investment in Africa, ranking among the 10 biggest recipients of FDI on the continent.
+According to UNCTAD’s World Investment Report 2023, FDI to the United Republic of Tanzania increased by 8% to USD 1.1 billion (from USD 1 billion one year earlier).
+Moreover, the number of announced greenfield projects in the country surged by 60%, and there was also a rise in the number of international project finance deals.
+At the end of the same period, the total stock of FDI stood at USD 18.6 billion, around 24.2% of the country’s GDP.
+According to the Tanzania Investment Centre (TIC) Quarterly Investment Bulletin for the period July to September 2023, a total of 137 projects valued at USD 2069.49 million were approved.
+These projects are anticipated to create 86,986 new employment opportunities.
 The manufacturing, mining, and energy sectors are the primary recipients of FDI in Tanzania.
 Other sectors such as agriculture, tourism, and infrastructure have also been attracting FDI in recent years.
-The country’s primary investors are China, India, Kenya, the United Kingdom, Mauritius, Oman, the United Arab Emirates, Canada, the United States, the Netherlands, South Africa, and Germany (data Invest Tanzania).
+The country’s primary investors are China, India, Kenya, the United Kingdom, Mauritius, Oman, the United Arab Emirates, Canada, the United States, the Netherlands, South Africa, and Germany.
+Several foreign companies, including Statoil, BG Group, and ExxonMobil, are investing in natural gas exploration and production projects, while mining companies such as Barrick Gold, AngloGold Ashanti, and Acacia Mining are also investing in the country.

-Investors are drawn to the country's commitment to implementing sound macroeconomic policies, its efficient privatization program and abundant natural resources.
-However, low levels of industrial development, environmental concerns, lack of transparency and poor compliance with legislation are barriers to investment.
+Investors are drawn to the country's commitment to implementing sound macroeconomic policies, its efficient privatization program, and abundant natural resources.
+However, low levels of industrial development, environmental concerns, lack of transparency, and poor compliance with legislation are barriers to investment.
 The business environment remains hampered by ineffective regulations.
 Labour regulations are not flexible enough to support a dynamic labour market.
-Foreign investment in land is limited and investment in other sectors can be screened.
+Foreign investment in land is limited, and investment in other sectors can be screened.
 During John Magufuli's presidency (2015-2021), investor unfriendly policies have caused a growing mistrust of international investors, damaging the perception of Tanzania's business climate, which remains restrictive.
-In 2017, Tanzania approved new regulations in the mining sector that allows the government to tear up and renegotiate mining contracts, partially nationalise mining companies, introduce higher royalties, enforce local beneficiation of minerals and bring in strict local-content requirements, which undermined investor confidence.
-President Samia Suluhu Hassan affirmed her commitment to prioritising economic growth and strengthening Tanzania's economy through further development of the country's mining and quarrying sector.
-She also stressed the need for Tanzania to increase foreign investment to encourage growth, particularly in helium, gold and nickel mining and oil extraction.
-China and Tanzania have embarked on 19 multi-billion dollar projects.
-Among these projects, are the USD 11 billion port of Bagamoyo, and the 34 km road between Bagamoyo and Mlandizi, connecting the port to Tanzania's internal rail network and the Zambia Railway.
-Several foreign companies, including Statoil, BG Group, and ExxonMobil, are investing in natural gas exploration and production projects, while mining companies such as Barrick Gold, AngloGold Ashanti, and Acacia Mining are also investing in the country.
-Overall, Tanzania has a positive business climate for regional standards and ranks 94th out of 180 economies on the 2022 Corruption Perception Index and 83rd out of 176 on the 2023 Index of Economic Freedom.
+In 2017, Tanzania approved new regulations in the mining sector that allow the government to tear up and renegotiate mining contracts, partially nationalize mining companies, introduce higher royalties, enforce local beneficiation of minerals, and bring in strict local-content requirements, which undermined investor confidence.
+President Samia Suluhu Hassan affirmed her commitment to prioritizing economic growth and strengthening Tanzania's economy through further development of the country's mining and quarrying sector.
+She also stressed the need for Tanzania to increase foreign investment to encourage growth, particularly in helium, gold, and nickel mining and oil extraction.
+Foreign investors generally enjoy treatment equivalent to domestic investors in Tanzania, but limitations persist in various sectors.
+There are no geographical restrictions on private establishments with foreign participation or ownership, nor are there limitations on the number of foreign entities allowed to operate in any given sector.
+Additionally, there are no sectors where approval is required for greenfield Foreign Direct Investment (FDI) but not for domestic investment.
+However, Tanzania discourages foreign investment in certain sectors through restrictions on foreign equity ownership or other activities.
+These sectors include aerospace, agribusiness (fishing), banking, insurance, construction and heavy equipment, travel and tourism, energy and environmental industries, information and communication, and publishing, media, and entertainment.
+In 2020, Tanzania relaxed but did not entirely eliminate the foreign ownership limitations in the mining sector.
+Tanzania ranks 87th among the 132 economies on the 2023 Corruption Perception Index and 86th out of 184 countries on the latest Index of Economic Freedom.

 Foreign Direct Investment 202020212022